The Creator Economy in the Faceless Web3 Age

 - (re-)prioritize interoperability and open standards over gated islands.

-While there is a deep tech aspect to web3 (read by Fabric Ventures for more on that), in our context it's most relevant to discuss what those technological innovations will do for creators.
+While there is a deep tech aspect to web3 (read this piece by Fabric Ventures for more on that), in our context it's most relevant to discuss what those technological innovations will do for creators.
 Let's start here: many faceless platforms will be powered by the web3 tech stack.
 Plus, web3 will power a variety of new business models for creators.
 And last but not least, it will impact the actual work that is being created.

 The two most interesting web3 developments for creators right now are social tokens and NFTs.
 So let's dive deeper into those.